ktv-sky/my_site/README.md

-<h1>Site with Topics, Tasks, Currency Exchange and Authentication build with Django Framework</h1>
+# Site with Topics, Tasks, Currency Exchange and Authentication build with Django Framework

-# Running this project locally
+## Running this project locally

 - Clone or download this repo.
 - Create a virtual environment, and install from requirements.txt.